PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 09:06:15
+Last updated: 2024-04-06 09:06:49
-Random Quote: Love is poison.
-A sweet poison, yes, but it will kill you all the same.  -  Cersei Lannister
+Random Quote: It is R'hllor who brings you back, my lord.
+The Lord of Light.
+I am only his instrument.  -  Thoros of Myr